joewhite101/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-###1Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+###1.
+Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 This section creates a boolean variable based on the is.weekend() function from the chron library.
 Then a factor variable is added to the data set  to hold the Weekday and Weekend factor values.